joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 *   **`tools/`**: This directory contains the core logic of the application, which is separated into a set of distinct and reusable modules.
     *   **`git_file_processor.py`**: The `GitFileProcessor` class uses the `git` command-line tool via the `subprocess` module to extract a rich set of metadata about a file, including its last commit date, commit history, and a direct link to the file on GitHub.
     *   **`extract_region_tags.py`**: The `RegionTagExtractor` class uses regular expressions to find and extract all Google Cloud-style region tags from the code.
+    *   **`extract_product_info.py`**: The `ProductInfoExtractor` is a key component for data accuracy.
+It uses a two-stage process to categorize the code sample.
+First, it attempts to match keywords from the file's metadata against a curated list in `product_hierarchy.yaml`.
+This rules-based engine is fast and highly accurate.
+If it fails, the extractor falls back to calling the Gemini LLM for a more nuanced analysis of the code content, ensuring a definitive classification.
-    *   **`evaluate_code_file.py`**: The `CodeEvaluator` class is responsible for the AI-powered analysis.
-It reads a prompt template from the `prompts/` directory, injects the code into the prompt, and then uses the `vertexai` library to call the configured Gemini model.
+    *   **`evaluate_code_file.py`**: The `CodeEvaluator` class is responsible for the AI-powered quality analysis.
+It reads prompt templates from the `prompts/` directory, injects the code into the prompt, and then uses the `google-genai` library to call the configured Gemini model.
+Its sole focus is on assessing the code against predefined quality criteria.
-    *   **`bigquery.py`**: The `BigQueryRepository` class encapsulates all interactions with the BigQuery table, providing a clean and simple interface for saving the analysis results.
+    *   **`bigquery.py`**: The `BigQueryRepository` class encapsulates all interactions with the BigQuery table, providing a clean and simple interface for creating, reading, and deleting analysis records.

 *   **`utils/`**: This directory contains a set of utility modules that are used throughout the application.
     *   **`logger.py`**: Configures a centralized logger for the application, which provides a consistent and easy-to-use interface for logging messages.